 The name pretty much says it all.
-Patriot Power Greens is a dietary supplement designed to help improve someones intake of vegetables and fruits.
+Patriot Power Greens is a dietary supplement designed to help improve someone's intake of vegetables and fruits.
 It also looks green too – as do pretty much all green drinks.
-In addition to fruits and veggies, Power Greens also contains many other super food ingredients such as probiotic bacteria, enzymes and other exotic ingredients which are said to work together synergistically to improve the health of older people.
+In addition to fruits and veggies, Power Greens also contains many other superfood ingredients such as probiotic bacteria, enzymes and other exotic ingredients that are said to work together synergistically to improve the health of older people.

 2. How Does Patriot Greens Work?

 One of the ways Patriot Greens is said to work by reducing inflammation.
 Inflammation in cells is linked to a variety of diseases like: